General information on driving in Poland

 Speed limits in Poland

-Before July 2021 it was even more complicated, as velocity restrictions in Poland during the day and at night were different.
+Before July 2021 it was even more complicated, as speed limits in Poland during the day and at night were different.
 Now it has been simplified a bit.
 Outside the built-up area, the speed depends on whether the lanes in opposite directions are separated (100 km/h) or not (90km/h).
 The same applies to the expressway – if it’s separated and there are two lanes in both directions, the maximum speed allowed is 120, otherwise, it’s only 100.

 There are only a few roads where you may find those signs, so it’s easy to overlook them.
-The longest segment of segmental speed measurement is on A1 highway between Radomsko and Lodz.
-As they are still constructing the highway, the maximum speed is limited to 60-70 km/h.

 One more new regulation that was introduced in July 2021, is the distance that you need to keep from the preceding cars on highways and expressways.
 It should be greater than half of your actual speed in meters (eg. if your speed is 100km/h, you should keep 50 meters distance from the car in front of you.
-This rule was introduced because
+This rule was introduced because there were many accidents due to the cars not being able to brake and hitting the preceding cars

 Alcohol limit in Poland

-The level of alcohol in blood is lower than in most European countries.
-If its over 19 milligrammes of alcohol per 100 millilitres of blood (0,19%), but less than 50 milligrammes of alcohol per 100 millilitres of blood, it’s qualified as an offence.
+The level of alcohol in the blood is lower than in most European countries.
+If it’s over 19 milligrammes of alcohol per 100 millilitres of blood (0,19%), but less than 50 milligrammes of alcohol per 100 millilitres of blood, it’s qualified as an offence.
 If it’s over 50 milligrammes, then it is a crime.

 The golden rule while driving in Poland is: if you have drunk, don’t drive.